 And here’s the thing, the Nars Ita brush is made in China!
 How do they justify charging that much for a brush made with cheap labour, and what I consider to be inferior materials?
 Do you know how this brush is made?
 I inspected it closely and it’s essentially a bunch of black dyed goat hairs bundled together with what appears to be duct tape at the base, then sandwiched between a plastic handle, and a polyester cording is woven through to secure the bristles to the handle.
 I guess that’s what they call an artisan brush these days.

 Now, onto the AliExpress brush.
 Please note: I bought this brush knowing full well that it wasn’t the real Nars brush.
 I got it to see how a $2.74 brush would compare to the $70 one.
 Those of you who are thinking they can get a “deal” on the real thing from AliExpress – they’re all fakes on that site!

 On the surface, the AliExpress brush looks identical to the Nars brush – the handles look so similar that when I first received it, I put a hair elastic around the Nars one so I wouldn’t confuse the two.
-Now that I’ve used both and inspected them closely, I can tell right away the minute differences.
+Now that I’ve used both and inspected them closely, I can tell the minute differences straight away.

 Firstly, the AliExpress version has a faintly stamped code on the back: